Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show viewshed from point in scene/README.md

 ## How to use the sample

 Tap on the map to add an observer location.
-Tap the gear icon to view the settings.
 Use the sliders to change the properties (heading, pitch, etc.), of the viewshed and see them updated in real time.
 To move the viewshed, tap anywhere on the screen.

 ## How it works